edistyping/favoriteshirts-frontend/README.md

 # TO DO
+    - Post.js is having error when uploading
+        - Probably option/select ones

-    - Modal.js page
+    - Finish White/Product

-        - Fix scrolling bar
+    - Fix SignOut

-    - Finish White page
-        - Make it clean
-            - Refer to Slickdeals

     BUG
         - Products will get added/duplicate randomly